snowball cookies on a red plate with writing

 • Use a cookie scoop or melon baller for perfectly portioned dough.

-• Refrigerate dough for 15 minutes after placing on baking sheet so they will keep their shape while they bake.
+• Refrigerate the dough for 15 minutes after placing it on the baking sheet so they will keep their shape while they bake.

 5 from 6 votes↑ Click stars to rate now!